dexhorthy/kots/hack/airgap_bundle/end_to_end_gcp_example_with_nexus.md

 #### Final Workstation Setup

-Now, let's very our docker client on the workstation and make sure we have kubectl access properly configured before we do the full installation.
-We'll do by ssh'ing the workstation via the jump box
+Now, let's verify our docker client on the workstation and make sure we have kubectl access properly configured before we do the full installation.
+We'll this do by ssh'ing the workstation via the jump box

 ###### Kubectl

-next, ssh into the airgapped worksation and grab the `admin.conf` from the cluster and run a few kubectl commands to ensure its working
+ssh into the airgapped worksation and grab the `admin.conf` from the cluster and run a few kubectl commands to ensure its working

 ```shell script
 gcloud compute ssh --ssh-flag=-A airgap-jump -- 'ssh -A airgap-workstation'